VojtekLukas/english-for-designers/aboutme.md

 **I started as a IT guy**
 <p>My story begins at Elementary school where I had to choose a field of my future studies.
 I applied for a IT school because I was always enthusiastic about technology and computers.</p> <p>After few years I realised that IT is not for me and that I wanted to do something more creative.
 I have been lucky that in our school arose a media house where I started shooting and editing video reports from various events. </p>
-<p>As I was getting more into videomaking my close friend started producing music and I started to shoot and edit his musicvideos, visuals, photos etc...
-This woke my passion in photography and video, That’s why after school I decided to switch fields a little bit and I went to VSKK where I currently study Photography and visual arts.</p>
+<p>As I was getting more into videomaking my close friend started producing music and I started to shoot and edit his music videos, visuals, photos etc...
+This woke my passion in photography and video, That’s why after graduating I decided to switch fields a little bit and I went to VSKK where I currently study Photography and visual arts.</p>

 # My Interests
 <p>As I said my interests is Photo and Video.
 I really enjoy writing/directing work as well as shooting and editing.
 Sometimes I do graphic work like logos, posters or menus for bars and restaurants. </p>